purduesigbots/pros-docs/v5/api/cpp/adi.rst

 Reads the calibrated value of an analog input channel.

 The `adi_analog_calibrate`_ function must be run first on that channel.
-This function is inappropriate for sensor values intended for integration, as round-off error can accumulate causing drift over time.
+This function is inappropriate for sensor values std::intended for std::integration, as round-off error can accumulate causing drift over time.
 Use `adi_analog_read_calibrated_HR`_ instead.

 Analogous to `adi_analog_read_calibrated <../c/adi.html#adi_analog_read_calibrated>`_.